RicardoSanPer/Advent_Of_Code_2025/README.md

 In summary, both parts have the same approach: they treat the input like a matrix that is transposed for ease of use, the difference being that in part 1 it is applied to the values, while in the second part it is applied to the input itself (the raw chars).

+## Notes from Day 7
+For the first part I used a "buffer" string that keeps track of which cells contain a beam.
+Starting with a single beam in the position corresponding to the starting point, whenever a split ```^``` is found in the input, it checks if the previous cell (the corresponding cell in the buffer) is a beam.
+If it is, it splits the beam into the two adjacent cells and clears the current one, adding to the count of splits.
+Otherwise the cell is unchanged.

+For the second part, my first implementation was to use recursion to traverse all the paths and count how many there are.
+However this proved to not work as the process would take too long for it to be practical.
+So I changed to work similarly to the first part.
+In this case a "buffer" is used to count how manybeams overlap in a cell in a row, or in other words how many paths can be taken to reach a particular cell.

+The algorithm begins by assigning ```1``` to the cell corresponding to the starting point and ```0``` to all other cells, as at this point there is a single path to the cell.
+It iterates through each row in the input and when a split is found, the number of paths is added to the number of paths of the two adjacent cells, while clearing the current one as it is now in the shadow of a split.
+This is because if a cell has ```n``` paths to reach it and a beam is split into it overlapping, then there are ```n``` paths from the original cell, plus the ```m``` paths it took to reach the split that overlapped the beams.
+The final number of paths is obtained by adding all the values in the final buffer.